 |500,001 - 1,000,000||20%|

-Effective from 1 April 2017, for individuals whose total taxable income exceeds INR 5 million, a surcharge applies at a rate of 10% of the total tax payable.
+For individuals whose total taxable income exceeds INR 5 million, a surcharge applies at a rate of 10% of the total tax payable.
 If the total taxable income exceeds INR 10 million, the rate of the surcharge is increased to 15% of the total tax payable.
-Marginal relief is allowed to ensure that the additional amount of income tax payable, including the surcharge, on the excess of income over the respective limits of INR 5 million and INR 10 million is limited to the amount by which the income exceeds such limits.
+If total taxable income exceeds INR 20 million, the rate of the surcharge is increased to 25% of the total tax payable.
+If the total taxable income exceeds INR 50 million, the rate of the surcharge is increased to 37% of the total tax payable.
+The increased rate of the surcharge to 25% and 37% is not applicable to capital gains earned on the sale of some specific assets.
+Marginal relief is allowed to ensure that the additional amount of income tax payable, including the surcharge, on the excess of income over the respective limits of INR 5 million, INR 10 million, INR 20 million and INR 50 million is limited to the amount by which the income exceeds such limits.

 Residents are subject to tax on their worldwide income.
 Persons who are resident but not ordinarily resident are taxed only on Indian-source income, income deemed to accrue or arise in India, income received in India or income received outside India arising from either a business controlled, or a profession established, in India.
 Non-residents are taxed only on Indian-source income and on income received, accruing or arising in India.
 Non-residents may also be taxed on income deemed to accrue or arise in India through a business connection, through or from any asset or source of income in India, or through the transfer of a capital asset situated in India (including a share in a company incorporated in India).